MetOffice/CSET/.github/pull_request_template.md

 - [ ] New code has tests, and affected old tests have been updated.
 - [ ] All tests and CI checks pass.
 - [ ] Added an entry to the top of `docs/source/changelog.rst`
-- [ ] Conda lock files have been updated if dependencies changed.
+- [ ] Conda lock files have been updated if dependencies have changed.
+- [ ] Said whether Generative AI, such as GitHub Copilot, has been used in this PR.
 - [ ] Marked the PR as ready to review.